LTCcovid Country Profiles

 France

-More recently, the government has used ‘Intermediary Associations’ that are responsible for the reintegration of vulnerable people (out of work), to support social care workers, including in infection control and food preparation etc (Source: https://solidarites-sante.gouv.fr/actualites/presse/communiques-de-presse/article/crise-covid-19-le-gouvernement-soutient-les-associations-intermediaires-en).
+Other approaches have been trialled such as the use of used ‘Intermediary Associations’ that are responsible for the reintegration of vulnerable people (out of work), to support social care workers, including in infection control and food preparation etc (Source:?https://solidarites-sante.gouv.fr/actualites/presse/communiques-de-presse/article/crise-covid-19-le-gouvernement-soutient-les-associations-intermediaires-en).

 Germany